cornzyblack/docker-blah/docker_sample_bash_script_1/README.md

 # How to setup

-Simply run the following (replace when necessary):
+Run the following (replace when necessary):

 ```shell
 cd docker_sample_bash_script_1